 It seems like everyone has a great idea to create an app for this or that.
 Looks like the market just keeps growing, there's a spot for everyone.
 But is it really so?

-With (in)famous apps like Uber, Netflix or Instagram, more and more entrepreneurs are trying to leave their mark (and get filthy rich in the process)
+With famous apps like Uber, Netflix or Instagram, more and more entrepreneurs are trying to leave their mark (and get filthy rich in the process).

-So, let's take a closer look into the world of mobile apps.
+So, let's take a closer look at the world of mobile apps.
 What's the situation really like?
 No better place to find that out than look into relevant data.

 Back in 2008, Mary Meeker famously announced how popular mobile would get.
 Her detailed report of technology trends for that year states: "Mobile to overtake fixed Internet access by 2014"